OwenPendrighElliott/CartPoleGA/README.md

 # CartPoleGA
 Solving OpenAI Gym CartPole with an genetic algorithm and a neural network.
+In this code the backpropogation algorithm is replaced with a genetic algorithm.

 The neural network required to solve cartpole using this approach is very small: